pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 Once the trie is populated with words, we can call `trie.check` to see if a word exists.
 The `check` method (see the `Trie.ts` file above) loops through each letter in the word, navigating down the outline of registered words.
 If there is no leaf for a given letter, it returns false.
 If it finds a leaf for every letter, it then returns true if the last leaf has `end: true`, indicating that there is a valid word with all those leaf characters in that order.

-It seems somewhat counter-intuitive to me that this method could be so much faster than the naive approach I originally took.
-But the results don't lie.
+It seems incredible to me that this method could be so much faster than the naive approach I originally took.
+Someone smarter than me might explain that this is an "n + 1" problem, or maybe "n \* n".
+My eyes kinda glaze over when programmers start using "n" as a word.

+But anyway, the results don't lie.
 Try filling out this Quartile form with random word parts and see how quickly it's able to find all the possible valid words.
 Or <button class="link" on:click={prefillParts2}>auto-fill it</button> with today's puzzle.

 <QuartileInput bind:tokens={tokens2}/>